RobertoRoos/sawIntuitiveResearchKitWiki/ESTOP.md

 ## 8.2.
 Test single controller box with QLA relays in the loop

 After confirming that the power system is working, we start to add relays inside one controller box to the chain.
-With the modular connector setup (Section 4), you should attach the E-Stop cable to the 5-pin connector and the Termination Plug to the 4-pin connector, as shown in the following figure.
+With the [modular connector setup](#3-modular-e-stop-chain-recommended), you should attach the E-Stop cable to the 5-pin connector and the Termination Plug to the 4-pin connector, as shown in the following figure.
 Alternatively, for a single 4-pin or 5-pin connector, modify the cable to attach 12V to S1 and S2 to EN.

 ```bash